MaximilianB2/pc-gym/docs/docs/env/cstr.md

 ## Reward

-The reward is a continuous value corresponding to L2 norm of the state and its setpoint.
+The reward is a continuous value corresponding to square error of the state and its setpoint.
 For multiple states, these are scaled with a factor $\gamma_i$ and summed to give a single value.

 \begin{align}